The Most Popular Python Packages For Machine Learning And How Data Scientists Can Work With Them More Efficiently

 The introduction of ML is causing a sea change in many industries.
 Software applications that don’t incorporate some form of ML are likely to be a rarity in the coming decade.
 The best example we can give to a beginner is its application in healthcare.
 Alzheimer’s onset can actually occur at a much younger age, but it goes undetected partly because testing for Alzheimer’s involves a spinal tap procedure that’s neither safe nor cheap.
 Today, an ML-assessed blood test can identify a set of blood proteins which can predict concentrations of amyloid-beta in spinal fluid.

-Here are three Machine Learning Python projects you can try right away!
+Here are three Machine Learning tutorials you can try right away!